 Associate Professor, The John Wells Directing Program

 Her formative years were spent training at the School of American Ballet and dancing for 10 years in the children’s corps with the New York City Ballet at Lincoln Center.
-She went on to receive her BFA in Drama from New York University’s Tisch School of the Arts and spent time as an actor working with Robert Wilson, Anne Bogart, Mike Nichols, Paul Sills, George Morrison and Diane Paulus.
+She went on to receive her BFA in Drama from New York University’s Tisch School of the Arts and spent time as an actor working with directors such as Robert Wilson, Anne Bogart, Mike Nichols, Paul Sills, George Morrison and Diane Paulus.
 Weild received her MFA in Directing from Columbia University.

-Before coming to CMU, Weild was Associate Professor of Theater at Wesleyan University and had been on faculty at The Eugene O’Neill’s National Theater Institute and Primary Stages’ Einhorn School of Performing Arts.
-Additionally, she’s taught at Columbia University, Yale University, Fordham University, California Institute of the Arts, Atlantic Theater School National Theater Workshop of the Handicapped, New York Conservatory of the Arts and at LACHSA where she held the David Parsons Chair.
-For two years she served as education director for One Year Lease Theater Company.
-She trained extensively with Anne Bogart’s SITI Company in both the Suzuki Method of Actor Training and The Viewpoints and taught both disciplines for many years on the west coast and in New York.
+Before coming to CMU, Weild was Associate Professor of Theater at Wesleyan University and served on faculty at The Eugene O’Neill’s National Theater Institute and Primary Stages’ Einhorn School of Performing Arts as well as Columbia University, Yale University, Fordham University, California Institute of the Arts, Atlantic Theater School National Theater Workshop of the Handicapped, New York Conservatory of the Arts and at LACHSA where she held the David Parsons Chair.